rimorin/ministry-mapper/README.md

 - Initial migration work of the territory data.
 Territory servants will have to translate their current territory data into a json specific file to feed into the platform.
 - Internet dependency.
 Requires publishers to use their internet capable phones/tablets to use.
 System may not be applicable for countries where internet access is not readily available.
 - Slight learning curve.
 Elderly and non tech-savvy publishers may have to overcome the challenge of transiting from paper/pen to the use of a computing device to update territory records.
 A similar experience from hardcopy to the use of JW Library app in the ministry.
 - Currently optimised for countries where territories are mostly apartments/flats.
-(Landed/House features coming in V2).
+(Landed/House features can be included in future versions).

 ### Usage

 - To access the admin screen of a congregation, `domain/admin/<congregation code>`
-  1. To assign a slip to a publisher, select territory and postal address and click on the share button.
+  1. Login with admin credentials
   2. To restart territory status during a cycle, click on reset button under each postal address.
+- To access the conductor screen of a congregation, `domain/conductor/<congregation code>`
+  1. Login with conductor credentials
+  2. To assign a slip to a publisher, select territory and postal address and click on the share button.
 - To access a particular postal address, `domain/<postal code>`
+  1. Login with publisher credentials (Disabled by default)
-  1. To update an unit number, tap on a unit box and update its details accordingly.
+  2. To update an unit number, tap on a unit box and update its details accordingly.

 ### Deployment